Beatrizsr96/devops-23-24-PSM-1231824/CA3/Part2/README.md

 ## Conclusions
 Vagrant and VirtualBox are powerful tools that complement each other, with Vagrant providing a higher-level abstraction for managing virtual environments and VirtualBox offering robust virtualization capabilities.
+During the implementation of CA3/Part2 issues were encounter when building Spring Data Application with vagrantfile.
+Build succeded once, after updating vagrantfile with ubuntu/focal and JDK version to 17.
+Second time running vagrantfile, build failed, but the employee table was displayed in browser.
+After researching about this issue, I updated application.properties in order to stablish communication with database (h2).
+Task AssembleFronted continued failing.

 # Alternative Solution Using VMware